Eppo-exp/eppo-docs/docs/data-management/metrics/index.md

 ## Guardrail cutoffs

+There are a number of experiments where you want to monitor that a metric is not positively impacted, but you also want to ensure there is no negative effect either.

-You can set metrics to have a [guardrail cutoff](/data-management/organizing-metrics/guardrails), which means they will appear with a downside threshold.
-When the results for the metric breach the threshold, the metric will display a warning state.
+In this case, you can set metrics to have a [guardrail cutoff](/data-management/organizing-metrics/guardrails), which means they will appear with a downside threshold.
+When the lower bound of the confidence interval for the metric breaches the threshold, the metric will display a warning state.

 ## Add metric to all experiment analyses

-You can set metrics to automatically be added to every experiment.
-This feature ensures that specific metrics are consistently tracked across experiments, providing a standardized measurement framework.
-By setting metrics to always be added, you can maintain a unified approach to experimentation and easily compare results across different tests.
+Often you want to ensure specific metrics are consistently tracked across experiments, providing a standardized measurement framework.
+You can do this by setting metrics to automatically be added to every experiment.
+In doing so, you can maintain a unified approach to experimentation and easily compare results across different tests.

 # Metric detail view